OrgForge: A Multi-Agent Simulation Framework for Verifiable Synthetic Corporate Corpora: Introduction

-Retrieval-augmented generation has become a primary deployment pattern for enterprise LLM applications, yet the evaluation infrastructure lags the deployment reality.
-Benchmarks for RAG typically test either retrieval quality in isolation or end-to-end question answering on static Wikipedia-style passages.
-Neither captures the properties of real enterprise knowledge bases: documents that reference each other across systems, facts that evolve over time, incidents that leave traces in multiple artifact types simultaneously.
+The RAG evaluation problem illustrates this gap sharply.
+Current benchmarks typically evaluate retrieval quality in isolation or test end-to-end question answering on static passages.
+Neither approach captures the nuances of real enterprise knowledge bases, which are characterized by documents that reference each other across systems, facts that evolve over time, and incidents that leave traces across multiple artifact types.